pydantic/pydantic/docs/concepts/models.md

 !!! note
     Note, you may run into a bit of trouble if you don't parametrize a generic when the case of validating against the generic's bound could cause data loss.
-Thus, it's safer to lean on the side of parametrization to prevent data loss during validation.
 See the example below:

 ```py
 from typing import Generic